 You could fly to Uganda for a weekend to track and watch these beautiful rare creatures in their natural habitat and fly back in time for Monday meetings.
-Here, let’s peak a little into the journey to the Bwindi Impenetrable Forest and the heart-stopping moment hits you when you finally get to see these gentle creatures.
+Here, let’s peak a little into the journey to the Bwindi Impenetrable Forest, and the heart-stopping moment hits you when you finally get to see these gentle creatures.

-The journey to track rare mountain gorillas, deep in the the mountain rainforests of Uganda, is one that will leave you with wonderful memories you’ll live to cherish forever.
-This is a trip that be easily joined with your big game African Safari in Kenya, Tanzania or Savannah Uganda safari but you’re allowed to spend only one hour with the gorillas unless you embark on a gorilla habituation experience.
+The journey deep in the mountain rainforests of Uganda gorilla trekking is one that will leave you with wonderful memories you’ll live to cherish forever.
+This trip is easily joined with your big game African Safari in Kenya, Tanzania or Savannah Uganda safari.
+Still, you’re allowed to spend only one hour with the gorillas unless you embark on a gorilla habituation experience.

-Seeing these creatures is 90% sure deal and It is reassuring to know that, as you wake from your slumber in the middle of the night at your Bwindi Gorilla Lodge, the same thing will be happening for the trackers a few hours away in Bwindi Impenetrable Forest, as they set out to locate the gorillas each morning so that you’re able to see them when you join them later with a ranger team.
+Seeing these creatures is a 90% sure deal.
+It is reassuring to know that, as you wake from your slumber in the middle of the night at your Bwindi Gorilla Lodge, the same thing will be happening for the trackers a few hours away in Bwindi Impenetrable Forest, as they set out to locate the gorillas each morning so that you’re able to see them when you join them later with a ranger team.

 The Mountain Gorilla Trekking Experience

 Oh, be warned that gorilla trekking can take anywhere from 15 minutes to more than 8 hours, but in so many cases, Uganda safari trekkers can walk for about an hour before their first encounter – off the path, hacking through the forest.

 You may have to make the Impenetrable Forest marginally less impenetrable, but this is nothing the gorillas themselves don’t do as well!